Presidio of San Francisco in San Francisco City and County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in this topic list: Parks & Recreational Areas.
 A significant historical year for this entry is 1776.

 Location.
 37° 48.148′ N, 122° 27.389′ W. Marker is in San Francisco, California, in San Francisco City and County.
 It is in Presidio of San Francisco.
-Marker is on Lincoln Boulevard.
+It is on Lincoln Boulevard.
 Touch for map.
 Marker is at or near this postal address: 211 Lincoln Boulevard, San Francisco CA 94129, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Old and New: Presidio Fire Station (about 400 feet away, measured in a direct line); Western Defense Command Headquarters (about 400 feet away); Music in the Military: Presidio Band Barracks (about 500 feet away); Montgomery Street Barracks (about 500 feet away); French 24-Pounder (approx. 0.2 miles away); Bringing A Creek Back to Life: Thompson Reach (approx. 0.2 miles away); Presidio of San Francisco (approx. 0.2 miles away); Old Station Hospital (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Old and New: Presidio Fire Station (about 400 feet away, measured in a direct line); Western Defense Command Headquarters (about 400 feet away); Music in the Military: Presidio Band Barracks (about 500 feet away); Montgomery Street Barracks (about 500 feet away); French 24-Pounder (approx. 0.2 miles away); Bringing A Creek Back to Life: Thompson Reach (approx. 0.2 miles away); Presidio of San Francisco (approx. 0.2 miles away); Old Station Hospital (approx. 0.2 miles away).
 Touch for a list and map of all markers in San Francisco.